favourch/Notes-blog/docs/USMLE/MSK/Polymyalgia rheumatica.md

 ---
 # Etiology
-Association with giant cell arteritis (GCA): Approx. 10% of individuals with polymyalgia rheumatica also have GCA.
+Association with [[./Giant cell arteritis|giant cell arteritis]] (GCA): Approx. 10% of individuals with polymyalgia rheumatica also have GCA.

 ---
 # Pathophysiology